Glacier National Park Packing List: What I Actually Carry as a Solo Hiker in Bear Country

 Note: I bought this last year for longer hikes and love it.
 If you’re not looking to load up on a lot of gear, use a regular water bottle.
 Just make sure you have enough water on you or a way to filter if you don’t.
 Here’s the filter I use: Katadyn BeFree 1.0L Water Filter Bottle

-Note: I recently restocked bear spray from Costco which is a great option if you need multiple canisters.
-Remember you cannot fly with these.
-If you’re staying at a hotel, check to see if they will rent or let you borrow a can for your adventures.
+Sourcing: Flying into Kalispell International Airport?
+Check out the Glacier Outfitters stand before baggage claim for rentals.
+Want to purchase?
+I recently restocked bear spray from Costco which is a great option if you need multiple canisters.
+If you’re staying at a hotel they may offer rentals or even borrowing for the duration of your stay.

 Note: Your bear spray should be accessible and on your hip or chest.
 Bear encounters happen so quickly.